 - Sex did not occur.
 When the accused denies the act occurred, credibility stands as an the most important issue between the accused and the complainant.

 - There was voluntary consent.
 The courts will find that consent is not available from the complainant in some situations, such as being too intoxicated to consent, not having the mental capacity to consent, revoking consent during the activity, or being a minor under age 16.
 In other words, the defence may argue there was sexual activity, but it was consensual between the parties.

 - Mistaken belief in consent.
 An honest error may be claimed based on the complainant’s communication of consent, either through words or actions.
 However, the accused cannot rely on being intoxicated, willfully blind or reckless, or not taking reasonable steps to ascertain if the complainant was consenting.

 When sexual assault allegations are historical, they can be very difficult to defend against.
 It is not unusual for sexual assault allegations to be made many years after an alleged incident, particularly when the incident involves a child.
 Rod Gregory has the skill and experience to overcome challenges in defending historical sexual assault charges.

 The Need for Legal Protection

 To best defend a sexual assault or sex crime case, you need a knowledgeable and experienced lawyer who is committed to standing by your side.
 Mr. Gregory is this lawyer.
-He is a dedicated Edmonton sexual assault lawyer with 29 years of experience, applying great attention to detail and using thorough representation to make a name for himself in the criminal defence sector.
+He is a dedicated Edmonton sexual assault lawyer with over 30 years of experience, applying great attention to detail and using thorough representation to make a name for himself in the criminal defence sector.